 Start by inspecting your walls carefully.
 Spot any holes and cracks?
-Clean any gaps with sugar soap before filling in carefully.
+Clean any gaps with soap water (and rinse) before filling in carefully.
 Push filler in carefully using your filling knife until you’re satisfied with the evenness.
 Leave to dry before smoothing down with a sandpaper

 Tackle any flaky plaster or peeling paint by sanding with a fine sandpaper.
 For the most beautiful finish, you want your paint surface to be as smooth and even as possible.

 Make sure your walls are clean and dry before paint application.
-Pop your gloves on and clean surfaces using a sugar soap mixture.
+Pop your gloves on and clean surfaces using soap and water.
 Give the walls a final wipe down with a damp sponge to get rid of any traces of soap and leave to dry (thoroughly).